bachelor-2014/report/v2/human_interaction.md

 With the above goals in mind, a design consisting of two components is
 proposed:

-- Make EvoBot server er web client to the user that runs on her computer
+- Make EvoBot serve a web client to the user that runs on her computer
-- Have a communications layer run on BeagleBone, interacting with aforementioned graphical userinterface and the underlying EvoBot software, mediating messages between the two.
+- Have a communications layer run on BeagleBone, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two

 ### Construction of the graphical user interface